 The University of Kentucky is pleased to host the 2018 MWCBS in Lexington.
 Lexington has a rich history that dates back to the American Revolution as the city takes its name from the Battle of Lexington of April 1775 and is the county seat of Fayette county, named in honor of the Marquis de Lafayette.
 It is best known for being the symbolic heart of the Kentucky Bluegrass Region and can, with some credibility, be called the Horse Capital of the World.
 The city is also rich with historic sites from the nineteenth and twentieth centuries, but also boasts the cosmopolitan and vibrant Distillery District which offers a host of bars, restaurants, breweries, live music, and, of course, distilleries for the curious traveler to sample.
-Many of these sites are located within walking distance of the Embassy Suites by Hilton Lexington Green or are just a short taxi ride away.
+There are plenty of eateries, shops, and entertainment venues located within walking distance of the Embassy Suites by Hilton Lexington Green and others, like downtown and the Distillery District, are just a short taxi of Uber ride away.
 Getting around: